Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/06-availability-targets/index.md

                 values:
                     - {{< param  session_name >}}
 ```
-As you can see, we use again the workshop session name for the name of the *Availability Target*.
+As you can see, the name of the *Availability Target* is based on the workshop session.

 Remember back when we **attached our cluster, we added a label to it with the key of "workshop-session"**.
 We use that label for the "Cluster Affinity" selector for our *Availability Target*.